nickdirienzo/digitalgarden/src/site/notes/Working with jujutsu.md

 And this applies that revision to the other one.
 This would have been so, so painful in `git` because I would have had to cherry-pick that commit into PR-B, drop it in PR-D, and then rebase PR-C and PR-D onto the latest PR-B. `jj` just did all of that for me.

 `jj` made it incredibly easy to take 40 commits across 5 stacked PRs and turn them into only 1 commit per PR and update everything all at once.
-I think this was like under 30 minutes of effort while learning how this new tool works (thanks AI).
+I think this was like under 30 minutes of effort while learning how this new tool works (thanks Gemini).
 After I did all this squash surgery, it should be simple enough to push with:

 ```bash
 jj git push --all